PATELKULDEEP/patelkuldeep/README.md

 - Software Engineer at Accenture working on an **Enterprise Healthcare Platform**
 - Strong experience in **Java, Spring Boot, REST APIs, PostgreSQL**
 - Hands-on with **React** for building and integrating frontend workflows
-- Interested in **scalable backend systems, API security, and system design**
+- Interested in building **scalable, secure, and maintainable full-stack applications**

 ---